csshlok/4994-Research-Project/README.md

 - representative evidence snippets for each cluster;
 - Gemini-generated executive summary, strengths, risks, cluster explanations, and "what stands out" observations.

+The same review evidence is reused by both analysis and matching.
+Single-company pages show evidence below the clusters, while match pages use contextual highlighted sentences to explain why a company supports or conflicts with the user's stated needs.

 Core scored outputs:
 - `review_scores.csv` - per-review sentiment and goal signals.
 - `company_scores.csv` - company-level aggregate metrics.